MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-filter-and-display-inbox-items-modified-in-the-last-month.md

 ﻿---
-title: 'Filter and Display Inbox Items Modified in the Last Month'
+title: Filter and display Inbox items modified in the last month
-TOCTitle: 'Filter and Display Inbox Items Modified in the Last Month' ms:assetid: ef6004dc-0b5a-4d1f-8937-1384d1dfc1ca ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff424482(v=office.15) ms:contentKeyID: 55119886
+TOCTitle: Filter and display Inbox items modified in the last month ms:assetid: ef6004dc-0b5a-4d1f-8937-1384d1dfc1ca ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff424482(v=office.15) ms:contentKeyID: 55119886
 ms.date: 07/24/2014
 mtps_version: v=office.15
 ---

-# Filter and Display Inbox Items Modified in the Last Month
+# Filter and display Inbox items modified in the last month

 This example shows how to filter and display Inbox items that were modified in the last month.